The next challenge: not too many people, but too few?

 Many developing states, most notably China with its one-child policy but also a growing number of other nations, will follow suit -- often without the financial resources to help pay for the cost of medical and nursing care.

-"It's the seminal issue of our time," says Michael Hodin, executive director of the New York-based Global Coalition on Ageing and a senior fellow at the Council on Foreign Relations.
+"It's the seminal issue of our time," says Michael Hodin, executive director of the New York-based Global Coalition on Aging and a senior fellow at the Council on Foreign Relations.

 "The numbers are stunning.
 The exact projections vary but it doesn't really matter because they are all going in the same direction."